SEA47189/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-This directory is for functions and nested loops
+This directory is for loops using putchar